jhautala/CS5800-trends/simple.md

 <img src="figs/price_vs_decisions_BuyCloseSellOpen.png" width=900>

-* BandWagon - This is a "Momentum" based model: Buy one share if the current price is greater than the previous, sell one if less, and do nothing if equal.
+* BandWagon - This is a "Momentum" based model, based on the last two points:
+  * Buy one share if the current price is greater than the previous
+  * Sell one if less
+  * Do nothing if equal

 <img src="figs/price_vs_decisions_BandWagon.png" width=900>

-* ReactiveGreedy - This is a "Reverse Momentum" model using just the last two points. the opposite of the BandWagon model; buy if current is greater than previous, etc.
+* ReactiveGreedy - This is an immediate "Reverse Momentum" model (i.e. the opposite of the BandWagon model):
+  * Buy if current price is less than previous
+  * Sell if current is greater than previous
+  * Do nothing if last two prices are equal

 <img src="figs/price_vs_decisions_ReactiveGreedy.png" width=900>

-* BuyTheDip - This is another "Reverse Momentum" model, using a ten point interval.
-If the current price is lower than the price nine points previously, it will buy a share; if it's higher it will sell a share; and if it's equal it will do nothing.
+* BuyTheDip - This is another "Reverse Momentum" model, using a ten point lag:
+  * If the current price is lower than the price nine points previously, buy a share
+  * If it's higher, sell a share
+  * If it's equal it will do nothing

 <img src="figs/price_vs_decisions_BuyTheDip.png" width=900>